MHH-RCUG/scrnaseq_app/singularity/README.md

 # singularity_scrna_app
-A test environment for the R Shiny scrnaseq app by Marius Rueve
+An environment for the R Shiny scrnaseq app by Marius Rueve

 Singularity app by Colin Davenport